raajthakur1/Thakur-Raaj-Portfolio/docs/courses/senior_engineering/pen.md

-# Pen
+# Custom Wooden Pen
 In this project, I created a custom pen with a pen kit and wood.
+I used tools such as a drill, lathe, and band saw to custom make the wood accents on the pen.

 ## Making the Wooden Barrels